ben-watt/wordle/README.md

 ## TODO:

-- Get the look and feel more like classic WORDLE
-  - Spacing of grid
-  - Keyboard
-  - Top bar
-- Alter the 'Share' tab to display more information about NSFWordle
 - Update the public assets (ideally generate on build)
 - Sometimes scrolls on mobile
+- Change the header bar to line up more with existing wordle
+- About section
+- Width dynamic dependant on screen size

+- "Not enough letters animation and alert"
+- Revel animation
+- Success Animation
+- Next word countdown?

 Before Go Live:

 - Need to add the naughty words to the real word list
 - Need to randomise wordlist
 - Update the msEpoc

-Other:

-- Enter on the left?